Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Additionally, the Stylus Tough TG4 can survive a fall of up to 7 feet, is crush-proof up to 220 pounds, and will work in temperatures as low as 14 degrees Fahrenheit.

 The Tough TG4 improves on past Olympus Tough models by incorporating 16 megapixels of resolution, versus the 12 megapixels of resolution in the older cameras.
+The Nighttime Live Composite mode is also a nice feature allowing the user to capture beautiful shots of city lights, stars, and light trails with minimal effort.

 Even when shooting photos in decent outdoor lighting, you’ll notice a lack of overall sharpness if you magnify the images on a computer screen or attempt to make large prints.
 The Stylus Tough TG4 isn’t able to match the sharpness of some cameras in its price range.
 But as long as you plan on looking at the photos on a computer screen at normal sizes or on a smartphone or tablet screen, you shouldn’t notice the slight blur.

-When shooting photos underwater, you’re going to be shooting in low light conditions most of the time.
+When shooting photos underwater, you’re going to be shooting in low-light conditions most of the time.
 I’d recommend adding the optional LED ring to the lens of the Olympus TG4, which will greatly improve the lighting in the scene, especially when working underwater.
 Olympus also included a small LED light next to the embedded flash that allows for continuous light, if you don’t want to purchase the LED ring, but the embedded LED is not quite as effective as the LED ring.

 Even though you can shoot with a maximum ISO setting of 6400 with the Olympus Stylus Tough TG4, you’ll want to stick with an ISO of 800 or less to avoid noise (incorrect pixels) from appearing in your images.